Meet the Wiggins Family – A young, self-employed family with an HSA plan.

 Their goal is to fund their HSA to the maximum amount each year.

 How does the Wiggins family use their HSA?

 First, the Wiggins use HSA savings to cover their insurance deductible.
-Since they have no dental or vision coverage, they use their HSA savings for regular dental and vision care for the entire family.
+Since Steve and Michelle don’t have any additional dental or vision coverage and Michelle wears reading glasses, they use their HSA savings for their regular vision and dental care.

 Michelle is also looking ahead in case her children need braces.
 They hope to save enough to pay a good part of that major expense.